Lane Keeping Aid steers the car back into its lane and/or alerts the driver with vibrations in the steering wheel.

-- Assistactivated: When the car is approaching a lane line, LKA will actively steer the car back into its lane by applying a slight torque to the steering wheel.
+- Assist activated: When the car is approaching a lane line, the function will actively steer the car back into its lane by applying a slight torque to the steering wheel.

-When a direction indicator is switched on, there are no steering corrections or alerts from Lane assistance.
+When a direction indicator/flasher is switched on, there are no steering corrections or alerts from lane assistance.